Well, it’s time for you to meet my newest creation. It’s Southwest-inspired, super hearty, quick and seriously satisfying.

-Once skillet is hot, add 1 Tbsp oil, onion and garlic.
+Once skillet is hot, add 1 Tbsp oil, shallot and garlic.
 Sauté, stirring frequently, until soft and translucent - about 1-2 minutes.

 Add garlic and shallot directly to a mixing bowl.
 Then add drained chickpeas and use a fork or pastry cutter to mash/mix.
 A little texture is OK, but you only want a few whole chickpeas remaining.

-Divide into 4 even patties (see photo).
-To help form them, line a 1/2 cup measuring cup with plastic wrap and scoop out 1/2 cup amounts (use a 1/4 cup measuring cup for 8 smaller burgers).
+Divide into 4 even patties (see photo // amount as original recipe is written // adjust if altering batch size).
+To help form them, line a 1/2 cup measuring cup with plastic wrap and scoop out 1/2 cup amounts (use a 1/4 cup measuring cup for 8 smaller burgers // amount as original recipe is written // adjust if altering batch size).
 Press to pack, then lift out and slightly flatten with hands.

 Heat the same skillet you used earlier to medium heat.
 Once hot, add enough oil to form a thin layer on the bottom of your skillet, then add only as many burgers as will fit comfortably.
 Cook for 3-4 minutes on each side, flipping gently, and reducing heat if browning too quickly.

 You can either serve your burgers as is, or pop them on a baking sheet and bake in a 375-degree F (190 C) oven for an additional 15-20 minutes or more to dry/crisp them up.
 However, they’re great as is!
 The longer you bake them, the drier/firmer they’ll become.